-- The person securing authorization to perform the hysterectomy has informed the recipient and her representative (if any), both orally and in writing, that the hysterectomy will make the recipient permanently incapable of reproducing; and - The recipient or her representative (if any) has signed a written acknowledgement of receipt of that information.
-(Acknowledgement of Receipt of Hysterectomy Information (BHSF Form 96-A) is available on the Louisiana Medicaid website under the "Forms/Files/User Manuals: link.)
+- 1. The person securing authorization to perform the hysterectomy has informed the beneficiary and her representative (if any), both orally and in writing, that the hysterectomy will make the beneficiary permanently incapable of reproducing; and - 2.
+The beneficiary or her representative (if any) has signed a written acknowledgement of receipt of that information.
+(Acknowledgement of Receipt of Hysterectomy Information (BHSF Form 96-A) is available on the Louisiana Medicaid website under the "Forms/Files/User Manuals: link).